vuejs/v2.vuejs.org/src/v2/guide/list.md

 })
 ```

-You might think this will cause Vue to throw away the existing DOM and re-render the entire list - luckily, that is not the case.
-Vue implements some smart heuristics to maximize DOM element reuse, so replacing an array with another array containing overlapping objects is a very efficient operation.
+You might think this will cause Vue to throw away the existing DOM and re-render the entire list.
+Luckily, that is not the case!
+Vue uses some clever heuristics to maximize DOM element reuse, so replacing an array with another array containing overlapping objects is a very efficient operation.

 ### Caveats